MahsaZabetian/country-project/README.md

 3) Reuse classify_and_correct() for typo correction and matching.

-4)Apply to any BCDM field to prepare datasets for BOLD, GBIF, etc.
+4) Apply to any BCDM field to prepare datasets for BOLD, GBIF, etc.

 .
 This makes the tool a flexible framework for data standardization in biodiversity informatics.